Spring Garden Revival

 • Autumn Olive (Elaeagnus umbellata)

-• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, sanitize equipment between sites, and dispose of viable seeds at a landfill (never compost or chip).
-Coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources.
-Be alert for hazardous vegetation like poison ivy, ticks (Lyme disease), and wild parsnip.
-Promote native restoration with oak woodland and native shrubs, working with Mass Audubon.
+• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, and dispose of viable seeds at a landfill (never compost or chip).
+Sanitize equipment between sites.
+Hazardous vegetation like poison ivy, wild parsnip, and tick habitats are common—use protective gear and coordinate with the Board of Health for safety.
+Native restoration with oak, serviceberry, and viburnum is encouraged.
+For invasive management resources, consult Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources.

 Concord Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas